pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 {% endhighlight %}

-Now, if you go to the Airflow dashboard, you should see your Dag in the list.
+Now, if you go to the Airflow dashboard, you should see your Dag on the list.
+If not, try restarting your server and scheduler.

 ![Airflow dashboard]({{ "/assets/etl-drive-postgres/airflow_dashboard.png" | absolute_url }})

 You can toggle the off button of the Dag to start it, and hit refresh a couple of times until it finishes:

 ![Airflow finished]({{ "/assets/etl-drive-postgres/airflow_finished.png" | absolute_url }})

-As you can see the four tasks were run successfully, and since my start date was yesterday, it only ran once and will keep running once a day.

 If you go to your sales dags directory, you should see both the statuses and the final csv file: